© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cefn Barn Ringwork is a scheduled monument protected by Cadw under reference BR088.
 View the official record →

-Cefn Barn Ringwork is a medieval defensive earthwork located in Breconshire, Wales, designated as a Scheduled Ancient Monument under reference Cadw SAM BR088.
+Cefn Barn Ringwork is a medieval defensive earthwork located in Breconshire, Wales, and forms part of the archaeological record of twelfth-century fortification in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR088.

 Cefn Barn Ringwork dates from the medieval period, and is classified as a ringwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cefn Barn Ringwork is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR088.